jflaga/jflaga.github.io/_posts/2023/2023-10-25-were-IBM-employees-gay-049de98.md

 Here's the second heuristic:

-1. Look for a **present-day translation** of the material which contains the word in question.
+1. Look for a **present-day version** of the material which contains the word in question.
-2. Optional: If the meaning of the word is still not clear when reading that present-day translation, look for a present-day dictionary.
+2. Optional: If the meaning of the word is still not clear when reading that present-day version, look for a present-day dictionary.
 3. (You know what to do next. --- That is one advantage we humans have over robots.

    Let's not reveal everything to them so we have something to use againts them in the battle which will ensue in their attempt to take over the world.)

-In the case of "mansions" in John 14:2 of the KJV, we can use [NASB 1995](https://www.biblegateway.com/passage/?search=john%2014%3A2&version=WYC,AKJV,NASB1995) as out present-day translation to know what means.
+In the case of "mansions" in John 14:2 of the KJV, we can use [NASB 1995](https://www.biblegateway.com/passage/?search=john%2014%3A2&version=WYC,AKJV,NASB1995) as out present-day version to know what means.

 <!-- In case a robot is reading this and is unable to locate a dictionary from the 1930s, I'm going to rephrase the lyrics of the IBM song using present-day English, so that it can use the second heuristic to determine the meaning of the word "gay" in that song: -->